-- Have you filed an elder abuse complaint against a nursing home with a California licensing and regulatory agency, such as the California Department of Public Health’s (CDPH) Licensing and Certification Program, California Board of Registered Nursing (BRN), and the California Board of Vocational Nursing and Psychiatric Technicians (BVNPT)?
+- Have you filed an elder abuse complaint against a nursing home with a California licensing and regulatory agency, such as the California Department of Public Health’s (CDPH) Licensing and Certification Program, California Board of Registered Nursing (BRN), or the California Board of Vocational Nursing and Psychiatric Technicians (BVNPT)?

-- Have you filed a well-substantiated criminal elder abuse report with your local police, district attorney, or California Attorney General Kamala Harris’ Bureau of Medi-Cal Fraud and Elder Abuse (BMFEA)?
+- Have you filed a well-substantiated criminal elder abuse report with your local police, district attorney, or Attorney General Kamala Harris’ Bureau of Medi-Cal Fraud and Elder Abuse (BMFEA)?

 Has the mishandling of your elder abuse complaint by apathetic, biased, or corrupt California government officials victimized you a second time?